 -Alan Starr, Technical Director/Audio Engineer

 "An impressive instant playout software package... you won't want to use a MiniDisc ever again!"

--Ian Richardson, Doctor Who sound designer, Line Up Magazine
+-Ian Richardson, Doctor Who sound designer, quoted in Line Up Magazine

 "I can vouch for the extreme stability of Soundplant--it just sits there and works, even on a very low spec machine... hundreds of random effects per show over a six week run, and not a single hiccup in 5 years of use."